-In 2006 the DoES commenced a unique project in relation to biomass energy use in schools to evaluate the suitable application and performance and compatibility of biomass systems.
+In 2006 the DoES of Education & Science commenced a unique project in relation to biomass energy use in schools to evaluate the suitable application and performance and compatibility of biomass systems.
 The evaluation process included school heating requirements in terms of heating demand characteristics, controls, reliability, fuel storage and maintenance and operation and customer satisfaction.